-Circular hair loss is an immune attack on the hair roots.
-Round, bald patches on the head appear very quickly.
-Not so often are the beard or other areas affected by this type of hair loss.
+Circular Hair Loss is an immune attack on the hair roots.
+Round, bald patches appear very quickly on the head, Not so often the beard or other areas are affected by this type of hair loss.

 Circular hair loss: cause, therapy, prognosis

 Circular hair loss is a form of hair loss which is mainly young men concerns.
 Every man who is affected knows how stressful the bald, round spots in his hair can be.
 But, don't worry, we will explain where this type of hair loss comes from, what causes it and what can be done about it.

 Not only Womenas well Men attach great importance to their hair and regularly try out new styles.
 So it is all the worse if your hair falls out.
 One form of hair loss is circular hair loss.
 The most common form of hair loss is Hair disease in men between the ages of 20 and 40.
 The earlier this happens, the greater the loss of Hair especially in younger men.

 The cause of circular hair loss (Alopecia areata) has not yet been clarified exactly.
 Experts assume that a disturbance of the body's own defence system is responsible for its development.
 It is suspected that the sudden onset of the disease causes the body's defence cells to attack the body's own hair and trigger an inflammation.
 This then results in a standstill of hair growth and finally in hair loss.
 How exactly this autoimmune reaction occurs is not yet known.

 The special thing about circular hair loss is that it occurs only partially - in oval areas that are separated from the rest of the hair.
 In the hair, rarely in the beard, face or body hair, individual, round, hairless patches usually form relatively quickly or in batches.
 At the edge of the hairless patches there are usually short, broken hairs, so-called "exclamation mark", "comma" or "bulb" hairs.
 They are thinner towards the pore on the skin.